-WHEREFORE, Plaintiffs, on behalf of themselves and all others similarly situated in New Jersey, California, and in the U.S., pray for judgment against Defendant as follows:
+WHEREFORE, Plaintiffs, on behalf of themselves and all others similarly situated in California, New Jersey, and in the U.S., pray for judgment against Defendant as follows:

-- A. An order confirming that this action is properly maintainable as a class action as defined above, appointing Plaintiffs and their undersigned counsel to represent the Class and the Sub-classes, and requiring Defendant to bear the cost of class notice; - B. An order declaring that the conduct complained of herein violates the New Jersey Consumer Fraud Act. - C. An order declaring that the conduct complained of herein violates the California CLRA; - D. An order declaring that the conduct complained of herein violates the California UCL; - E. An order declaring that the conduct complained of herein violates the California False Advertising Law; - F. An order declaring that the conduct complained of herein violates corresponding consumer protection laws in states other than New Jersey and California; - G. An order declaring that the conduct complained of herein breached express warranties, implied warranties, or both;
+- An order confirming that this action is properly maintainable as a class A. action as defined above, appointing Plaintiffs and their undersigned counsel to represent the Class and the Sub-classes, and requiring Defendant to bear the cost of class notice; - An order declaring that the conduct complained of herein violates the В. California CLRA; - An order declaring that the conduct complained of herein violates the C. California UCL; - An order declaring that the conduct complained of herein violates the D. California FAL; - An order declaring that the conduct complained of herein violates the New Ε. Jersey Consumer Fraud Act. - F. An order declaring that the conduct complained of herein violates corresponding consumer protection laws in states other than California;

-- H. An order declaring that Defendant is liable for intentional misrepresentations; - I. An order declaring that Defendant is liable for fraud in the inducement; - J. An order requiring Defendant to disgorge any benefits received from Plaintiffs and the Class and any unjust enrichment realized as a result of the improper and misleading labeling, advertising, and marketing of the Products; - K. An order voiding the sale of the Products due to fraudulent inducement of the purchases; - L. An order requiring Defendant to pay restitution and damages to Plaintiffs and Class members so that they may be restored any money which was acquired by means of any unfair, deceptive, unconscionable or negligent acts; - M. An award to Plaintiffs and the Classes of compensatory, exemplary, and statutory damages, including interest, in an amount to be proven at trial; - N. An award of punitive damages in an amount to be proven at trial; - O. An award of mandatory treble damages under New Jersey law; - P. An award of mandatory attorneys' fees under California and New Jersey law; - Q. An order enjoining Defendant's deceptive and unfair practices; - R. An order requiring Defendant to conduct corrective advertising; - S. An award of pre-judgment and post-judgment interest;
+- G. An order declaring that the conduct complained of herein breached express warranties, implied warranties, or both; - H. An order declaring that Defendant is liable for intentional misrepresentations; - I. An order declaring that Defendant is liable for fraud in the inducement; - J. An order requiring Defendant to disgorge any benefits received from Plaintiffs and the Class and any unjust enrichment realized as a result of the improper and misleading labeling, advertising, and marketing of the Products; - K. An order voiding the sale of the Products due to fraudulent inducement of the purchases; - L. An order requiring Defendant to pay restitution and damages to Plaintiffs and Class members so that they may be restored any money which was acquired by means of any unfair, deceptive, unconscionable or negligent acts; - M. An award of punitive damages in an amount to be proven at trial; - N. An award of mandatory treble damages under New Jersey law; - O. An award of mandatory attorneys' fees under New Jersey law; - P. An order enjoining Defendant's deceptive and unfair practices; - Q. An order requiring Defendant to conduct corrective advertising; - R. An award of pre-judgment and post-judgment interest; - S. An award of mandatory attorney fees and costs; and - T. Such other and further relief as this Court may deem just, equitable, or proper.